bodrick/awesome/README.md

 *   [linq2db/linq2db](https://github.com/linq2db/linq2db) - Linq to database provider.
 *   [schotime/NPoco](https://github.com/schotime/NPoco) - Simple microORM that maps the results of a query onto a POCO object.
 Project based on Schotime's branch of PetaPoco
 *   [mrellipse/toucan](https://github.com/mrellipse/toucan) - Boilerplate template using Vue.js, TypeScript and .NET Core 2.1, based on SOLID design principles
-*   [dodyg/practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 10 Preview 7, 9, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
+*   [dodyg/practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 10 RC 1, 9, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
 Readme contains explanations on all projects.
 *   [EduardoPires/EquinoxProject](https://github.com/EduardoPires/EquinoxProject) - Web Application ASP.NET 9 using Clean Architecture, DDD, CQRS, Event Sourcing and a lot of good practices
 *   [dotnet/efcore](https://github.com/dotnet/efcore) - EF Core is a modern object-database mapper for .NET.
 It supports LINQ queries, change tracking, updates, and schema migrations.
 *   [dotnet/ef6](https://github.com/dotnet/ef6) - This is the codebase for Entity Framework 6 (previously maintained at https://entityframework.codeplex.com).
 Entity Framework Core is maintained at https://github.com/dotnet/efcore.